-a and -r has been extended,

 they can not recognize whether a difference between two numerical

-fields is only due to the notation or is actually a difference of
+fields is only due to the notation or is an actual difference of

 numerical values.

-Moreover, you could also want to ignore differences in
+In addition, sometimes you might also want to ignore differences in

-numerical values as long as they do not overcome a certain threshold.
+numerical values as long as they do not exceed a certain threshold.

 In other words, you could desire to neglect all small numerical